CRamsan/auraxiscontrolcenter-legacy/README.md

 Work on AAC has slowed down, but I am still providing new updates and fixing crashes when I get reports.For submitting new feature requests or other feedback, you can find the current list of tasks at our [Isuue Page](https://github.com/cesarramirez/auraxiscontrolcenter/issues)

 #License
 This application uses the MIT License for the source code and where explicitly stated.
-The images provided by SOE were retrieved from https://census.soe.com/ and SOE reserves all rights and title.
+The images provided by DayBreakGames were retrieved from https://census.daybreakgames.com/ and DayBreakGames reserves all rights and title.

 The MIT License (MIT)